-• The average emissions of similar project activities undertaken in the previous five years, in similar social, economic, environmental and technological circumstances, and whose performance is among the top 20 per cent of their category.
+- Existing actual or historical emissions, as applicable; or - Emissions from a technology that represents an economically attractive course of action, taking into account barriers to investment; or - The average emissions of similar project activities undertaken in the previous five years, in similar social, economic, environmental and technological circumstances, and whose performance is among the top 20 per cent of their category.

-Baseline methodology
+Baseline methodology:

 A methodology is an application of an approach as defined in paragraph 48 of the CDM modalities and procedures, to an individual project activity, reflecting aspects such as sector and region.
-No methodology is excluded a priori so that project participants have the opportunity to propose a methodology.
+No methodology is excluded a priori so that project participants have the opportunity to propose any methodology.
 In considering paragraph 48, the Executive Board agreed that, in the two cases below, the following applies: